openworm/org.geppetto.docs/source/bubarW.rst

 Button Bar Widget
 =================

 This widget allows the user to define a custom button bar.
 Each button has customizable label, icon, tooltip, and can fire any sequence of Geppetto commands when pressed.
-Buttons are also grouped in groups.
+Buttons can also grouped in *button groups*.

-Button bars can either be read from external *json* files, or explicitly through javascript objects.
+Button bars can either be read from external *json* files, or defined explicitly from the console through javascript objects.

 Reading a Button Bar defined in an external configuration *json* file
 =====================================================================

-In order to load an externally defined button bar (i. e. defined in a self-contained file), run the following command:
+In order to load an externally defined button bar (i. e. defined in a self-contained remote file), run the following command:

 .. code-block:: javascript